yissachar/awesome-dart/README.md

 * [Getting Started with Dart & React](https://www.leejamesrobinson.com/blog/getting-started-with-dart-and-react/)
 * [Tour of Heroes](https://webdev.dartlang.org/angular/tutorial) - An app which covers the core fundamentals of AngularDart.
 * [Dart for beginner](https://www.myfreax.com/tag/dart/) - Dart Chinese tutorial for beginner.
+* [Resolving Dart package version conflicts, faster than ever](https://iiro.dev/2018/08/28/resolving-dart-package-version-conflicts/) - How to use any package version in pub to resolve package version conflicts.

 ## Community